ChrisEarlAmar/cea-hbw/README.md

 ## Admin Credentials

-To access the admin panel, use the following credentials:
+To access the admin panel, go to cea-hbw/admin and use the following credentials:

 - **Username**: admin1
 - **Password**: 12345

-Feel free to explore and contribute to this project as it continues to develop!
+Feel free to explore this project as it continues to develop!